 An operable NanaWall in the kitchen opens completely to a dining area on the existing porch, seamlessly connecting indoors and out.
 The porch wraps around the house to the front entry, providing plenty of outdoor living space.
 Transparent sheets on electric rollers protect it from the elements and extend its use into the cooler months.

-Despite its vintage, the house was low on charm inside.
-Brown and Davis recommended a dramatic interior makeover emphasizing millwork in an updated traditional style.
+The house has a low vintage charm inside so Brown and Davis recommended a dramatic interior makeover emphasizing millwork in an updated traditional style.
 “It was a modest cottage, utilitarian and blocky.
 We restored and improved the original so it felt like a higher-quality space,” Brown explains.
 “We made sure that the new architectural elements were appropriately cottagey.
 We thought, ‘It’s a cottage, so let’s make it as charming and cozy as possible.’”

 To convey the “beachy” vibe the couple wanted, the designers, who split their time between offices in DC, Miami Beach and Los Angeles, went nautical.
 They replaced a window in the foyer and two flanking the fireplace with circular “porthole” openings.
 From wide-plank oak floors washed in a driftwood stain to the wood-paneled walls and board ceilings and beams, “the house is almost ship-like,” notes Brown.